 In 2011, the Department of Homeland Security (DHS) replaced the color-coded alerts of the Homeland Security Advisory System (HSAS) with the National Terrorism Advisory System (NTAS), designed to more effectively communicate information about terrorist threats by providing timely, detailed information to the American public.

 It recognizes that Americans all share responsibility for the nation's security, and should always be aware of the heightened risk of terrorist attack in the United States and what they should do.

-This page also contains any current NTAS Alerts and archived copies of expired alerts.
+This page also contains any current NTAS advisories and archived copies of expired advisories.

-The NTAS Alert – How can you help?
+The NTAS Advisory – How can you help?

-Citizens should report suspicious activity to their local law enforcement authorities.
-The “If You See Something, Say SomethingTM” campaign across the United States encourages all citizens to be vigilant for indicators of potential terrorist activity, and to follow NTAS Alerts for information about threats in specific places or for individuals exhibiting certain types of suspicious activity.
+Individuals should report suspicious activity to local law enforcement authorities.
+Often, local law enforcement and public safety officials will be best positioned to provide specific details on what indicators to look for and how to report suspicious activity.
+The “If You See Something, Say Something®” campaign across the United States encourages the public and leaders of communities to be vigilant for indicators of potential terroristic activity, and to follow the guidance provided by the advisory and/or state and local officials for information about threats in specific places or for identifying specific types of suspicious activity.